neo4j-partners/google-cloud-terraform-neo4j/README.md

 - The default machine type (c3-standard-4) is suitable for most workloads, but can be adjusted based on your requirements
 - For large datasets, consider increasing the `disk_size` parameter
 - The startup script includes robust error handling and non-interactive installation to ensure reliable deployment

-## License

-This module is licensed under the Apache License 2.0.